LTV XC-142: Design

 The basic design was fairly typical for a cargo aircraft, consisting of a large boxy fuselage with a tilted rear area featuring a loading ramp.
 It had a wingspan of 67 ft and was 58 ft long overall.
 The fuselage housed a 30 ft long, 7.5 ft wide 7 ft high cargo area with a somewhat boxy cockpit on the front for the crew of two pilots and a loadmaster.
-The wing was high-mounted and the tail surfaces were a "semi-T-tail" to keep the rear area clear during loading.
+The wing was high-mounted and the tail surfaces were cruciform to keep the rear area clear during loading.
 Tricycle landing gear were used, with the main legs retracting into blisters on the fuselage sides.
 In normal parked configuration it would appear to be a conventional cargo plane.

 For V/STOL operations, the aircraft "converted" by tilting its wing to the vertical.
 Roll control during hover was provided by differential clutching of the propellers, while yaw used the ailerons, which were in the airflow.
 For pitch control the aircraft featured a separate tail rotor, oriented horizontally to lift the tail, as opposed to the more conventional anti-torque rotors on helicopters that are mounted vertically.
 When on the ground, the tail rotor folded against the tail to avoid being damaged during loading.
 The wing could be rotated to 100 degrees, past vertical, in order to hover in a tailwind.

-The C-142 was powered by four General Electric T64 turboshaft engines cross-linked on a common driveshaft, which eliminated engine-out asymmetric thrust problems during V/STOL operations, to drive four 15.5 ft Hamilton Standard fiberglass propellers.
+The XC-142 was powered by four General Electric T64 turboshaft engines cross-linked on a common driveshaft, which eliminated engine-out asymmetric thrust problems during V/STOL operations, to drive four 15.5 ft Hamilton Standard fiberglass propellers.
 Compared to conventional designs it was overpowered: it had 0.27 hp/lb, compared to 0.12 hp/lb for the contemporary Lockheed C-130D Hercules.
 This extra power was required for safe VTOL operations, and gave the aircraft excellent all-around performance which included a maximum speed of over 400 mph, making it one of the fastest VTOL transport aircraft of the era.